 Here in the Cilento National Park you pass world-famous cultural sites, listed as World Heritage by UNESCO, such as Velia and Paestum, and visit some of the nicest medieval villages in the area, both along the coast and slightly inland, where the traditional way of life is still evident.
 All these attractions are connected by great well-paved and quiet roads, ideal for cycling.
 Of course there will also be plenty of time to enjoy the splendid beaches and wonderful food on offer.

-On this amazing cycling adventure you will not only see for yourselves that the Amalfi Coast has become Italy’s most famous coastline with good reason, but you will discover an entirely new and little known, yet equally beautiful part of Italy: the Cilento National Park.
+On this amazing cycling adventure you will discover a beautiful, yet relatively unknown part of Italy: the Cilento National Park.
 It will become clear that it only takes a little effort to get ‘off the beaten track’, finding yourselves surrounded by nature just a few hundred metres from the crowds.
 You’ll discover a real cycling paradise!

 This is a moderate tour which is suitable for all those who have some experience with bicycle touring and are in a good general physical condition.
 On some of the inland stretches you may encounter some steeper climbs.
 Average cycling times: approx 5-6 hours each day.